Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: - qubit

-Assuming that $|b_x|$, $|t|$, and $\tilde{P}$ (may, e.g., be estimated via the expectation value of $\tilde{P}^2$) are much smaller than $\Delta=\sqrt{8t^2+(U-V_+-\epsilon)^2}$, we perform a Schrieffer-Wolff transformation up to the third order.
-The resulting Hamiltonian is then split into the part which does not contain phonons, the part with electron-phonon interaction, and $H_{ph}$.
-To simplify the analysis we apply to this Hamiltonian a unitary transformation $U_2$ which exactly diagonalizes the part of the Hamiltonian without phonons,
+Assuming that $|b_x|$, $|t|$, and $\tilde{P}$ (may, e.g., be estimated via the expectation value of $\tilde{P}^2$) are much smaller than $\Delta=\sqrt{8t^2+(U-V_+-\epsilon)^2}$, we perform a Schrieffer-Wolff transformation up to the fourth order.
+The resulting Hamiltonian for the qubit and the phonons is then split into the part which does not contain phonons, the part with electron-phonon interaction, and $H_{ph}$.
+To simplify the analysis we apply to this Hamiltonian a unitary transformation $U_2$ which exactly diagonalizes the phonon-independent part,